-The School of Economics requirements for research option include:
+The School of Economics' requirements for the research option include:

-- Complete at least nine units of undergraduate research
+- Complete at least 9 credits of undergraduate research

 - Courses should span at least two, preferably three terms